mawenlong2016/CAFU/test_data/README.md

 ### For each function:
 - (1) Quality Control

   This function needs a file or a collection of RNA-Seq.
-User can use RNA-Seq data in the folder "RNA-Seq".
+User can use RNA-Seq data in the folder "SE RNA-Seq".

 - (2) Trim Raw Reads

-  The test data for this function include a collection of RNA-Seq from the folder "RNA-Seq". (upload as a collection, SEE USER MANNUAL)
+  The test data for this function include a collection of RNA-Seq from the folder "SE RNA-Seq". (upload as a collection, SEE USER MANNUAL)

 - (3) Extract Unmapped Reads